ayarii/users-evaluation/README.md

-# users-evaluation
+## :mega: users-evaluation
-#### This is an application for managing evaluations for different types of users.
+This is an application for managing evaluations for different types of users.
+## :rocket: Main Features
 This application allows you to:
 - Manage users (admin-manager-user) and badges.
 - Manage evaluation sessions.
 - Manage departments.
 - Manage evaluations.
 - Rank users based on scores.
+## :bulb: Developed With

+## :pencil: Credit
-#### This application is developed as part of a summer internship by the students: @Fatenksouri @bmfatmaz @malek-labidi and  supervised by myself: @ayarii
+This application is developed as part of a summer internship by the students: [Fatenksouri](https://github.com/Fatenksouri) [bmfatmaz](https://github.com/bmfatmaz), [malek-labidi](https://github.com/malek-labidi) and  supervised by myself: [ayarii](https://github.com/ayarii )